 |How to Retire Happy, Wild, and Free||Ernie J. Zelinski||Self-Help||2004|

 1. The Richest Man in Babylon

-George L. Clason has blessed the world with The Richest Man in Babylon which is an all-time bestselling book.
-Since the 1920s, this amazing book has been inspiring people from all walks of life to get better control of their finances.
+George L. Clason has blessed the world with The Richest Man in Babylon, an all-time bestselling book.
+Since the 1920s, this amazing book has inspired people from all walks of life to control their finances better.